aicpslab/certified-data-driven-feedback-sim/README.md

   <em>Certified feedback structure for direct online control evaluation.</em>
 </p>

-This repository focuses on one important specialization of the general formulation: **finite-horizon constrained control**.
-In this setting, \(w\) represents the future control sequence, so the applied input is admissible only if it admits a feasible continuation satisfying the remaining state, input, and terminal constraints.
+This repository considers one important specialization of the general formulation: **finite-horizon constrained control**.
+In this setting, `w` represents the future control sequence, so an applied input is admissible only if it admits a feasible continuation satisfying the remaining constraints.

 The repository provides the simulation and evaluation code for the **lateral-vehicle benchmark** used in the paper.
-This benchmark implements the complete closed-loop setting and evaluates reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time.
+The benchmark implements the complete closed-loop setting and evaluates reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time.

 ## Repository contents